 Term faculty are contingent, full-time or part-time, non-tenure-track faculty hired for a specific period of time, whether for a semester or an academic year.
-While a full-time faculty member is eligible to receive reappointment to additional terms, no single term may exceed three years.
-No number of term appointments shall create any presumption of a right to appointment as tenure-track or tenured faculty.
+Term faculty are hired year-to-year or semester to semester, and the University may make a term appointment of up to three years.
+No number of term appointments shall create any presumption of a right to future term appointments or a right to appointment as tenure-track or tenured faculty.

-Non-tenure-track and term faculty will be evaluated primarily with respect to their excellence in teaching.
+Non-tenure-track and term faculty will be evaluated primarily with respect to their performance in teaching.